 Amazon protest - GMB

-the event to take place on Friday, 23rd November 2018 in support of workers being exploited and being put at risk of serious injury by Amazon
+Wolverhampton TUC delegates joined the Rugeley protest led by GMB against conditions at Amazon.
+Other events took place around the country on Friday, 23rd November 2018 in support of workers being exploited and being put at risk of serious injury by Amazon

 UNITE strike at WZ Packaging

 For the past three years workers at WZ Packaging (Halesfield 18, Telford, TF7 4JS) had not received a pay increase.